 …I had the sleeve done on July 24 by Dr Cabrera.
 I am very pleased with the results so far.
 I had absolutely no complications and have lost 61 lbs, and 83 lbs since my highest weight.
 I would do all over again.
 Not a single regret.

 Gastric Sleeve Surgery is a restrictive weight loss surgery.
 During this bariatric surgery, the stomach is made smaller which helps patients lose weight faster.
-Because of this smaller stomach, patient feel full quicker, consume less food and adjust to eating better portion sizes.
+Because of this smaller stomach, patient feels full quicker, consume less food and adjust to eating better portion sizes.
 This leads to an overall better health outlook.

 This weight loss surgery is done on those suffering from morbid obesity.
 Typically individuals with a BMI of over 40 or those with a BMI of 35 or higher with a comorbidity is a candidate for gastric sleeve surgery.
 Some comorbidities include sleep apnea, high cholesterol, high blood pressure, Type II Diabetes and heart disease.

-Gastric sleeve surgery is done by making a large incision on the abdomen.
+Gastric sleeve surgery is done by making a large incision in the abdomen.
 Surgeons remove a large portion of the stomach leaving a vertical sleeve that is about the size of a banana.
 The sleeve goes from the esophagus down to the small intestine.
 The pyloric valve, which controls the release of food from the stomach to small intestine, remains intact and functions normally.

 The stomach is not reversible.
 Also, oftentimes gastric sleeve surgery is done as a part of one’s weight loss plan.
 If someone needs to lose a lot of weight before duodenal switch or gastric bypass surgery, they may have gastric sleeve surgery in order to jumpstart the process.

 Some other benefits of gastric sleeve surgery include the fact that hunger is reduced because the portion of the stomach that produces ghrelin, the hunger hormone, was removed.
-The overall surgical risk is lower than that of gastric bypass surgery; however patients enjoy the same weight loss success.
+The overall surgical risk is lower than that of gastric bypass surgery; however, patients enjoy the same weight loss success.
 One disadvantage is that the complication risks are slightly higher than that of gastric banding surgery.
-Also the new stomach pouch can in fact stretch if overeating occurs, which would make the surgery ineffective.
+Also, the new stomach pouch can, in fact, stretch if over-eating occurs, which would make the surgery ineffective.
 Leaks and bleeding at the stomach staple lines can also occur.
 Read More – Gastric Sleeve in Mexico

 Also known as biliopancreatic diversion with duodenal switch, duodenal switch is a bariatric surgery procedure that uses both a malabsorptive and restrictive aspect.
 The restrictive portion removes about 70% of the stomach while the malabsorptive reroutes the entire small intestine creating two separate pathways leading into one common channel.